Early History of Carnamah

 Geraldton.

-Macpherson family was reduced in size with the death of Duncan’s
+Macpherson family was reduced in size with the departure of the

 the Nairn family grew in size as a result of Frank Nairn’s marriage